 The ban will not cover debit card transactions, but will prevent customers from using credit to speculate on the price of cryptocurrencies amid fears the bubble may be bursting.

-The bans come as holders of bitcoin and other digital assets continue to suffer steep declines.
+The ban comes as holders of bitcoin and other digital assets continue to suffer steep declines.
 The US dollar value of bitcoin alone has fallen by more than 11 per cent in the last 24 hours, according to the OnchainFX website, while other major cryptocurrencies have also suffered steeper losses.

 At the time of writing the price of bitcoin had fallen to $8,154, having been valued at more than $9,000 only yesterday morning.
 However, one-year returns for bitcoin speculators are still above 600 per cent, despite the massive decline from the pre-Christmas high nearing $20,000 per coin.